pordonez/loopback-url-based-access-control/README.md

 ```

-### Running the sample
+### Running the repository content
-Looback's explorer and a custom index.html page are used to exercise the implementation.
+Looback's explorer and a custom index.html page are used to run the repository content and view results.
+To run the content, do the following:

 1. Clone the repository.
 2. Install the depenant packages using, for example, npm install.